mnyrop/bunraku-ipy/README.md

 #### total collection data / [bunraku-full.ipynb](https://github.com/mnyrop/bunraku-ipy/blob/master/bunraku-full.ipynb)

 The data accessible on the original PHP site (as well as the new Jekyll site) represents only about 60% or so of the information stored in the MySQL database.
-To preserve that information for future use, I used a separate Ipy notebbok to output CSVs and JSON where images/media marked 'offline' were not dropped.
+To preserve that information for future use, I used a separate Ipy notebook/pipeline to output CSVs and JSON where images/media marked 'offline' were not dropped.

 ## stats: